 Their scientific name also refers to their flat tail.
 This is another adaptation that they have.
 It helps them swim quicker, almost like a scuba diver’s flipper.
 Every snake has a tail section, which is the section below their vent/cloaca.

 There are no organs, just bone, and muscle, and the tail is vital to the movement of any snake.
 Sea snakes use their tail, like a fish uses theirs, moving it from side to side to move forward.

 Yellow-bellied sea snakes reproduce and give birth out at sea.
 Before breeding season, they make their way to warmer waters, over 70 degrees.
 This is where they feel most comfortable and least vulnerable.
 Where water is this warm, they can mate at any time of year, but where it’s cooler, they have to wait until spring and summer until they get started.

 Having mated, they will gestate her eggs for six months.
-As we’ve said, she doesn’t lay her eggs once they’re formed.
+She doesn’t lay her eggs once they’re formed.
 She keeps them inside herself until the snakes are ready to live and hunt for themselves.
 When they’re ready, they’ll hatch within her.
-She’ll make her way to a tidal pool, where she’ll give birth to them.
+She’ll make her way to a tidal pool, where she’ll give birth.

 What Do Sea Snakes Drink?

 No animal can drink sea water (apart from a few species of sea birds, like albatrosses).
 Yellow-bellied sea snakes definitely can’t.
 So, how do they survive without having fresh water to drink?